Oro sporco a Walmart 'Love, Terra’ Gioielli

-Walmart’s “Love, Earth” Jewelry Comes From:
+Walmart’s “Amore, Terra” Jewelry Comes From:

 • Newmont’s mines in Nevada: major mercury polluters, and cited by EPA for hazardous waste violations.
 The report quotes a letter written from Global Response in 2008 stating “There is no evidence that the Nevada and Utah mines that provide gold to Love, Earth are any less destructive than other mines around the world.”